OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Methodology

 Our loss function has three parts: (1) the 3D object detection loss $L_{3D}$, (2) the 2D object detection loss $L_{2D}$, and (3) the foreground depth classification loss $L_{dep}$.
 As such, it can be calculated as follows:

-where $\alpha$, $\beta$, and $\gamma$ are the weight coefficients of the three types of loss, respectively.
-When training, we adjust these coefficients so that the three types of losses are roughly kept at a ratio of 20:4:1. $L_{dep}$ is defined as the average ordinal loss of all foreground pixels in predicted depth distributions:
+where $\alpha$, $\beta$, and $\gamma$ represent weight coefficients assigned to three distinct loss types.
+During training, these coefficients are adjusted to maintain a rough 20:4:1 ratio.
+The average ordinal loss of all foreground pixels in predicted depth distributions defines $L_{dep}$:

 where the product $N<H\times W$ denotes the total number of foreground pixels in the depth map, and $K$ is the number of discretized depth intervals.